 What type of lubricant is best for metal filing cabinet drawers?

 For metal filing cabinet drawers, silicone spray lubricant or white lithium grease is generally recommended.
 These lubricants provide smooth operation and are less likely to attract dust and dirt compared to oil-based products.
-Apply sparingly to the slides and moving parts.
+Apply sparingly to the slides and moving parts every 3-6 months.

 Can overloading a filing cabinet drawer cause it to get stuck?